 Another culprit that emits a squeaking noise is your exhaust.
 Not normally the system itself but rather the brackets and bolts holding the pipes together.

-You’ll want to check all manifold bolts and flange bolts that secures the CAT.
-Also inspect and tighten all the bolts holding the rest of the exhaust securely.
+You’ll want to check all manifold bolts and flange bolts that secure the CAT.
+Also, inspect and tighten all the bolts holding the rest of the exhaust securely.